christinawiebe/Instacart-Python/README.md

 - products

 # Tools
-The data was analysed using Python with the following libraries
+The data was analysed using Python with the following libraries:

 - pandas: for data analysis
 - NumPy: for mathematical equations